chadathid/hid-gatsby-starter-netlify-cms/src/pages/index.md

 heading: Design Systems assure consistency and efficiency
 content:
   blurbs:
-    - title: "Design System: For Designers"
+    - title: "Design System: For Product Designers"
       text: When a Product Designer (UX and UI Design) they now have a substantial and ever-growing library of things like buttons, input fields, tables, typefaces, and colors to utilize when creating hi-fidelity mockups.
 This